borup3/CSharp-IRC-Client-WPF/README.md

 I use this IRC client on a daily basis so I'm aware of its shortcomings and if they're not fixed then it's simply because I don't care.
 It's open-source so feel free to do it yourself and submit a pull request.

+## Download

+You can download the last built binary here: http://thecode.cafe/download/CodeCafe_IRC.exe.
+It may not be up-to-date with the code (in which case you should compile it yourself).

 ## Information

 This IRC client is written in C# on Microsoft's fairly annoying but comprehensive WPF gui framework.